D0CX4ND3R/guide_for_faster_rcnn/README.md

 # Next
 * Add references.
 * Add commits.
-* Add different backbones.
+* Add different backbones: ~~VGG~~, MobilNet.
 * Add test codes.
+(Complete after validate the toy dataset.)
 * ~~Fix Nan in training the RPN.~~
 * Training with other datasets as COCO or VOC.
+(Complete after validate the toy dataset.)